Animals on Assignment

 Understanding Canine and Equine body language

 And Much More!

 Even if you don't have an animal, come join the fun.
 Auditors can be helpers in training!
-This is a Fundraiser, and all proceeds will go to the PAWS WITH PURPOSE program.
+This is a Fundraiser, and all proceeds will go to the Animals On Assignment program.